i-CAT Scans and CBCT Digital Imaging in Buffalo, NY

 You should reach out to your dental insurance company, or call our office before your scan.
 It’s important that you know if any portion of the i-CAT Scan or CBCT digital imaging is covered.
 If so, what portion of the payment you will be responsible in covering.

-Orthodontists Associates of Western New York is proud to offer CBCT digital imaging throughout Buffalo, Lancaster, Olean, Hamburg, Orchard Park, and Dunkirk, New York.
-If you are considering orthodontic care, or require cone beam computed tomography for yourself or a loved one, please contact one of our 5 convenient orthodontic offices today.
+Orthodontists Associates of Western New York is proud to offer CBCT digital imaging throughout Buffalo, Lancaster, Olean, Hamburg, Orchard Park, and Dunkirk, East Aurora, and Niagara Falls New York.
+If you are considering orthodontic treatment and would like to learn more about CBCT digital imaging, please contact one of our 7 convenient orthodontic offices to arrange a free consultation.

 Our reputation as a leader in orthodontic care is based on one thing… Making a Healthy and Beautiful Smile